Kathy Lock, DipHE, BA (Hons), MBACP.

 Complimentary Initial Session

-Taking those first steps, deciding to seep support, finding a counsellor and the initial visit can all be rather daunting.
-Feeling comfortable and able to work together with your chosen counsellor is crucial.
-Should you decide to see a few counsellors to help you decide who is the best fit for you, costs can mount, so I make no charge for the initial consultation which lasts between 30 and 50 minutes.
-This complimentary session with no obligation, gives us an opportunity to meet, touch on what has brought you to counselling, and give us both a sense of how we might work together.
+Taking those first steps, deciding to seek support, finding a counsellor and the initial visit can all be rather daunting.
+Feeling comfortable and able to work together with your chosen counsellor is crucial, and should you decide to see a few counsellors to help you decide who is the best fit for you, costs can mount.
+With this in mind, I make no charge for the initial 30 minute assessment where hopefully, you can establish whether you feel comfortable, achieve a sense of how our sessions might feel as well as how we might work together.

 If you feel I can help you, do get in touch by email or telephone.